velocitatem/GRAP/README.md

 To get started with Graph, you'll need to clone the repository and build the interpreter.
 Detailed instructions for this process can be found in the `INSTALL.md` file.

 ## 📚 Documentation
-For more detailed information about the language, including its syntax and built-in functions, please refer to the `DOCS.md` file.
+For more detailed information about the language, including its syntax and built-in functions, please refer to the [DOCS](./DOCS) directory.

 ### More Examples